tusharRawat821/CabBookingLLD/README.md

 * Functional Completeness including good modelling.
 * User Identification but not authentication.
 * Backend Database is optional.
 However modelling should be complete.

+#### Approach

+* Write clean, modular, extensible and maintainable code.
+* Follow OOPs.
+* Write code keeping SOLID principles in mind.
+* Try to see if you can use any Design Pattern specific to the problem statement.